not an image

 In This Article

 Most retirees want to spend their time relaxing, not shoveling a driveway or navigating icy sidewalks.
-This prompts frequent moves southward as active adults look for their next home.
 But the best snow-free retirement destination needs more than a lack of snow; it needs a vibrant community, accessible health care, and a rich culture.
+The five regions below offer some of the best places to retire with no snow, each with a distinct climate personality, cost profile, and community landscape.

 Walkway to the white sand beach and lifeguard station at Siesta Key Beach near Sarasota, Florida.